-Some symptoms of dog cancer are non-specific and rather indistinct and, especially at the onset of the disease, it is difficult to tell whether a dog showing some cancer-like symptoms is in fact suffering from canine cancer or some other illnesses.
+Some early signs and symptoms of dog cancer are non-specific and rather indistinct.
+It is difficult to tell whether a dog showing some cancer-like symptoms is in fact suffering from canine cancer or some other illnesses.

 It is therefore helpful to get ourselves familiar with some common symptoms of cancer, and at the same time, learn about some other more common disorders that may cause similar signs.